thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 **Key actionable insights**
 - Balanced Distributions Overall
 - No major imbalance, so no special resampling (e.g., SMOTE) is needed for these features.
-- The categorical can be safely included in modeling without adjustment.
+- The categorical features can be safely included in modeling without adjustment.

 #### Check the Distribution Categorial Features